9 Condo Renovation Tips for a Stress-free Makeover Project

 7. File a construction bond

 Aside from the approved plans, workers’/contractors’ IDs, and applicable fees, you also need to file a construction bond to secure a Renovation Permit.
 The monetary cash bond, depending on the scope of renovation work, shall be assessed from residential units.
 This serves as security against damages that may occur during the renovation period.
-This will be refundable (interest-free) two (2) months after the completion of the renovation fewer deductions due to the damages and other charges.
+This will be refundable (interest-free) two (2) months after the completion of the renovation fewer deductions due to the damages and other charges.8.
+Read the fine print in all contracts relevant to the renovation

 No one likes to read contracts.
 It’s either we have a presumption of regularity or we’re just plain lazy.
 A contract protects two parties: in this case, you and your contractor/interior designer.
 Take note of change orders, payment, additional charges, timeline, and scope of the work.
 If you don’t understand an item, feel free to ask.
-Don’t assume first, then complain later.
+Don’t assume first, then complain later.9.
+Ensure that your chosen contractor abides by the condo renovation rules

 Conclusion

 As the work-from-home (WFH) arrangement is becoming the norm, it’s no surprise that people are encouraged to make their homes more functional and comfortable.
 Many are buying multi-functional furniture and appliances, setting up home offices and getting into renovation projects.
+Ensure your condo home makeover project runs smoothly by planning well.
+Here are top things you should keep in mind:- The cost of labor and materials have risen on the back of global inflation so do extensive research before creating your budget.
+You may browse online for prices of materials (just rough estimates of prices will do).

 - Consult the Homeowner’s Manual for important information on permits, rules and regulations, and other matters concerning renovation work on condo units.
 If you have queries, feel free to contact the PMO.